johnnolan/johnnolan.dev/src/hcta/articles/ams-tools-architecture.md

 ArchiMate comes from the TOGAF landscape which lends itself to more Enterprise Architecture modelling rather than Agile Architecture.

+ArchiMate and TOGAF are huge topics of which I am just starting my journey on.
+From what I have learnt so far, the [experts at the Open Group](https://www.opengroup.org/togaf) have created a wealth best practices to learn and make your own.
+You can learn more on their website of how to start a training course and access to resources.

+I am personally looking forward to mixing elements of TOGAF and Agile Architecture to expand my abilities.
+The more you know.

 With the iterative development mindset in Agile ways of working, we sometimes miss a way to centralise all the key business requirements in one place, while keeping a high level view of the overall goal of our solutions.

 This is where ArchiMate excels.
 You can use the ArchiMate modelling language to store: